 Job Summary:

-The Burger laboratory in the Colorado Program for Musculoskeletal Research (CPMR), within the Department of Orthopedics, is seeking to fill the position of a Postdoctoral Fellow.
-This position is planned to last 2 years, with the option to extend.
+The Burger Laboratory in the Colorado Program for Musculoskeletal Research, within the Department of Orthopedics, is seeking to fill the position of a Research Services Open-Rank Intermediate to Principal Professional.

-The Postdoctoral Fellow is expected to be the project lead for several ongoing research projects, including design of experimental setup, data generation, data interpretation, and manuscript writing, with the following key responsibilities:
+The Research Services Principal Professional is expected to be the research lead for several ongoing projects, including design of experimental setup, data generation, and data interpretation, with the following key responsibilities: